Bernau am Chiemsee: Local authority finances

-In 2010 the municipal tax revenue was 4,745,000 Euro, 1,676,000 Euro of which were trade tax revenues (net).
+In 2010, the municipal tax revenue was 4,745,000 euros, 1,676,000 euros of which were trade tax revenues.

 Coat of arms and flag

 Blazon: "In Silber über einem mit zwei durchgehenden silbernen Wellenbalken belegten blauen Dreiberg eine grüne Hausmarke, bestehend aus Kreuzkopfvierfußschaft mit erhöhter linker Mittelkreuzstrebe, Vierfuß hintenendig gekreuzt."
 (Silver, at the bottom a blue trimount, with two continuous silver waves going through the mount and above a green House mark consisting of a complex pattern.)

-The house mark belongs to the innkeeper family Seiser, who have played an important role in the municipality since the end of the 15th century.
+The arms belong to the innkeeper family Seiser, who have played an important role in the municipality since the end of the 15th century.
 The green colour has been freely selected.
-The trimount alludes to the Aschauer coat of arms who Bernau used to belong to, however, it also stands for the mountains in the Chiemgau area.
-The waves stand for the position of the town close to lake Chiemsee.
+The trimount alludes to the Aschau coat of arms, which Bernau used to belong to; however, it also stands for the mountains in the Chiemgau area.
+The waves stand for the position of the town close to Lake Chiemsee.
 The coat of arms was designed by the engineer and designer Hugo Decker and was approved by the Bavarian Ministry of the Interior in 1956.

-The flag is striped green, white and blue.
+The flag is striped green, white, and blue.

 Economy and infrastructure

 Economy

 In 2010, according to government statistics, there were 281 employees who were subject to social insurance in the manufacturing industry and 338 employees subject to social insurance in the trade and traffic industry in Bernau.
 590 employees subject to social insurance were employed in other economic sectors.
-Altogether there were 1856 employees subject to social insurance.
-In the manufacturing sector there were three businesses, and in the building industry proper eight.
+In the manufacturing sector, there were three businesses, and in the building industry proper, eight.
 Furthermore, there were 57 farms with an agricultural land of altogether 1394 hectares, of which 1250 hectares were fields not used for agriculture.

-Businesses

-A branch of the company Bavaria Yachts is located in Bernau.
-Furthermore, the specialist clinic Medical Park Chiemseeblick is located in the district Felden.